bnowack/backbone-php/README.md

 ## Background Scripts

-* 2-n scripts keep running in the background for UI-less operations
+* 2 - n scripts keep running in the background for UI-less operations
 * server nodes and scripts ping each other to control that each node's background scripts stay alive or get re-invoked automatically
 * example use cases: fetch data from 3rd-party sites, process/convert/import/export data